sachinchaves/history/ui/README.md

 # history-app
 Photo gallery presentation layer (frontend).
-See [history-api for the backend including APIs](../api)
+See [history-api for the backend including APIs](../api) hello

 ## Environment configuration
 1. Create a `.env` file in the project root (not the `/ui` folder but `/`)